 I was creative as a child and had a blooming imagination.
 I used to draw and make up the wildest stories.
-Since I always had a five in math, it was obvious that I wouldn't become a business economist or a doctor like my parents.
+Since I always had bad grades in maths, it was obvious that I wouldn't become a business economist or a doctor like my parents.
 Actually, I wanted to become a fashion designer, but I lacked the talent for sewing.
 My original career ambition was to become a fashion journalist.

 Since my daughter has been born, I have been paying attention to the Oeko-Tex seal on her bodysuits and underwear.
 I didn't realize which poisons could be in her clothes.
 When I have the choice, I always buy sustainably produced items or the Conscious Collections.

 Here in Brandenburg there are almost only sustainable spots!
-The 3 most beautiful for me are the Wusterwitzer See, the Elbe-Havel-Kanal and the forest around our village.
-There are even wolves here, which come over the Polish border back to Germany.
+The 3 most beautiful for me are the Wusterwitzer See, the Elbe-Havel-Kanal, and the forest around our village.
+There are even wolves here, which cross the Polish border back into Germany.

 Ja, ich habe die Datenschutzerklärung zur Kenntnis genommen und bin damit einverstanden, dass die von mir angegebenen Daten elektronisch erhoben und gespeichert werden.
 Meine Daten werden dabei nur streng zweckgebunden für die Nutzung der Kommentarfunktion verwendet.